MichaelSheveland/ai-case-study/README.md

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?

 * Competitors
-  #1-Vrbo: Known for family-friendly rentals1.
+* 1-Vrbo: Known for family-friendly rentals.
-  ##2-Booking.com: A global travel giant that also offers short-term rentals1.
+  2-Booking.com: A global travel giant that also offers short-term rentals.
-  **3-Expedia: A travel booking platform with vacation rentals1.
+  3-Expedia: A travel booking platform with vacation rentals.
-  *4-Agoda: A leader in the Asian travel market1.
+  4-Agoda: A leader in the Asian travel market.
-  5-Trip.com: Another Asian travel agent with rental options1.
+  5-Trip.com: Another Asian travel agent with rental options.
-  6-Wimdu: Offers European home rentals
+  6-Wimdu: Offers European home rentals.

 ## Results